 2. Reduced costs

-One of the advantages of using cloud storage and security is that it removes the requirement for specialised hardware.
+One of the advantages of using cloud storage and security is that it removes the requirement for specialized hardware.
 Not only does this save money on capital, but it also saves money on administrative costs.

 Whereas in the past, IT staff had to deal with security concerns as they arose, cloud security provides proactive security features that provide protection 24 hours a day, seven days a week with little or no human participation.